Cold Email for Veterinarians: 5 Ways to Reach Pet Practice Owners

 Veterinary medicine is a relationship-driven profession.
 Practice owners trust peer recommendations above all other forms of marketing.
 According to a study by Nielsen, 92% of consumers trust recommendations from peers over advertising (Nielsen, 2024).

 Incorporate social proof from veterinary-specific sources.
 Reference a case study from a similar practice type.
 Mention a veterinary industry publication that featured your results.
-Name-drop a recognized veterinary association or conference where you have presented.
+Name-drop a recognized veterinary association or conference where you’ve presented.

 Avoid generic testimonials like “Great product, highly recommend!”
 These read as fabricated.
 Instead, use specific data: “After implementing our scheduling system, Riverside Animal Hospital reduced overtime costs by 23% in 6 months.”
 Specific results from similar practices create credibility.